The physical appearance of a trait is termed _____, whereas _____... | Channels for Pearson+

 1. Introduction to Genetics Fundamentals of Genetics

-The physical appearance of a trait is termed _____, whereas ________ refers to the precise combination of alleles resulting in a trait's phenotypic expression.
+The physical appearance of a trait is termed _____, whereas _____ refers to the specific genetic makeup of an individual, including the combination of alleles that an individual carries for a particular gene.

-The physical appearance of a trait is termed _____, whereas ________ refers to the precise combination of alleles resulting in a trait's phenotypic expression.
+The physical appearance of a trait is termed _____, whereas _____ refers to the specific genetic makeup of an individual, including the combination of alleles that an individual carries for a particular gene.

 ANSWERS OPTIONS